Wizards turn down the Jazz as Bradley Beal lets loose for 37

 Another first quarter hole

-Bojan Bogdanovic’s made jumper with 7:04 to play in the first quarter put the Jazz up by 10 and extended a rather unwanted Wizards’ record.
-Saturday was the ninth straight game they trailed by double digits and the fourth time in that stretch they trailed by double digits in the first quarter.
+Bojan Bogdanovic’s jumper with 7:04 to play in the first quarter put the Jazz up by 10 and extended a rather unwanted Wizards’ record.
+Saturday was the ninth straight game in which they trailed by double digits and the fourth time in that stretch they trailed by double digits in the first quarter.